 Armed officers confronted the three suspects at Borough Market, where the suspects were shot and killed.
 Rowley said, "The suspects were wearing what looked like explosive vests but these were later established to be hoaxes."

-A third attack was reported in the Vauxhall area at 11:44 p.m.
-BT but was later declared by police to be unrelated.
+A third attack was reported in the Vauxhall area at 11:44 p.m. but was later declared by police as unrelated.

 The police advised Londoners involved in the attacks to run away, rather than negotiate or surrender with attackers.
 If they were unable to get away, citizens were instructed to hide with their phones off and call the police and make a report when they were able.